yaserkl/RLSeq2Seq/README.rst

 NOTE: WE ARE CURRENTLY UPDATING DOCUMENTATIONS...

-This repository contains the code developed by TensorFlow_ for the following paper:
+This repository contains the code developed in TensorFlow_ for the following paper:

 | `Deep Reinforcement Learning For Sequence to Sequence Models`_,